-The Mayo Clinic provides a comprehensive list of ADHD signs and symptoms, but also points out that if the child’s attention-related concerns do not occur both at home and at school (or with friends), the problem could be other than an attention deficit.
+The Mayo Clinic provides a comprehensive list of ADHD signs and symptoms but also points out that if your child’s attention-related concerns do not occur both at home and at school (or with friends), the problem could be something other than an attention deficit.

 Some of the ADHD signs and symptoms are:

 ADHD and memory, in particular, working memory are often connected.
 Many of the signs and symptoms of ADHD overlap strongly with those of working memory challenges.